davsec-teaching/ECS160-Winter2025/homework/Homework-4.md

 ### Requirements
 The following are the requirements.
 You can reuse the skeleton code from HW1 and HW3, and like in the previous homeworks, you can use the `input.json` file provided as input.
-You can ignore _all_ replies and only consider the top-level posts for this assignment.
+You can ignore _all_ replies and only consider the top-level posts and their immediate replies for this assignment (no need to consider reply-of-replies).

 #### Redesign HW1
 1. Ensure that the application can accept two configuration options---1) analysis type (weighted, non-weighted), and 2) the name of the JSON file.
 Store these configuration options in a class.
 Using a design pattern